laro/Cilia/README.md

     - `NArrayView`

-## Safety and Security
-- **Range Checks**
-    - The low hanging fruit would be to enable range checks _by default_, also in release builds (not only in debug), to detect **buffer overflows** or similar.
-This should fix the majority of C/C++ security issues.
-      To achieve maximum performance in all cases, there could be a third build configuration for even faster, but potentially unsafe builds.
-      So we would have:
-        - Debug (for debugging with line by line debug info, and with range checks)
-        - Release (for deployment, with range checks, suitable for most situations)
-        - ~~EvenFasterBut~~UnsafeRelease (for deployment when maximum performance is desired, _without_ range checks)
-- **Initialization**
-    - No initialization means random values.
-In this case they are in fact often zero, but _not always_.
-    - Initializing large arrays (e.g. `Array`, `Image`, `Vector`, or `Matrix` with many elements) takes a noticeable amount of time, so we don't always want to initialize everything.
-        - But with virtual memory, it is actually (almost) "free" to initialize with zero.
-    - We could warn (or maybe even consider it an error) if not initialized,
-      and use a keyword `noinit` to avoid that warning/error.
-      ```
-      Int i         // Warning
-      Int j noinit  // No warning
-      Int j = 1     // No warning
-      ```
-    - How to handle classes?
-        - Mark constructors with `noinit` when they do not initialize their values, so `noinit` should be used when calling them consciously.
-        - ```
-          template<typename T>
-          class Array {
-              Array(Int size) noinit { ... }
-              Array(Int size, T value) { ... }
-          }
-          Array<Float> anArray(10)         // Warning
-          Array<Float> anArray(10) noinit  // No warning
-          Array<Float> anArray(10, 1.0)    // No warning
-          ```
-    - Only for stack variables or also for free memory/heap?
-        - ```
-          var array = new Array<Float>(10)         // Warning
-          var array = new Array<Float>(10) noinit  // No warning
-          var array = new Array<Float>(10, 1.0)    // No warning
-          ```
-- No further security features planned beyond C++
-    - not like in [Rust](https://www.rust-lang.org/) or [Hylo](https://www.hylo-lang.org/),
-        - that is just out of scope,
-    - no thread safety
-        - A thread safety issue can easily lead to a deadlock or crash, but that is a reliabilty problem, usually IMHO not a security problem.
-        - While thread safety can be a hard problem, there are currently no plans to extend the possibilities beyond plain C++ here (just because I am not aware of / familiar with good solutions).

-## Two-Pass Compiler
-- no forward declarations necessary
-  as in C#, Java
-- no single-pass as in C/C++

-## Versioning of the Cilia source code
-- Via file ".ciliaVersion" ~~".cilia_version"~~ in a (project) directory,
-    - similar to ".clang_format",
-    - also possible file by file: Matrix.ciliaVersion (for Matrix.cilia).
-- Via file extension:
-    - "*.cilia" – always the latest language version (if not overridden via ".ciliaVersion")
-    - "*.2024.cilia" – Version from the year 2024
-    - "*.2024b.cilia" – Second version from the year 2024
-    - ~~"*.cilia2024" – Version from the year 2024~~
-    - ~~"*.cilia2024b" – Second version from the year 2024~~
-    - ~~"*.cilia_2024" – Version from the year 2024~~
-    - ~~"*.cilia_2024b" – Second version from the year 2024~~
-    - ~~"*.ciliaA"~~
-    - ~~"*.ciliaB"~~

 ## Fix C++ "wrong defaults"
 [Sean Baxter](https://x.com/seanbax), creator of [Circle](https://github.com/seanbaxter/circle), [writes about C++'s wrong defaults](https://github.com/seanbaxter/circle/blob/master/new-circle/README.md#to-err-is-human-to-fix-divine):
 > C++ has a number of "wrong defaults," design decisions either inherited from C or specific to C++ which many programmers consider mistakes.